cbernardo/libIGES/README.md

 of the boundary manipulation code.
 At the moment the code can generate the vertical sides of the PCB; the code to generate the top and bottom planes of the PCB are next on the agenda.

+8 Feb 2015

+This is a work in progress; the aim is to create an implementation of the IGESv6 specification which is suitable for use in the KiCad project to create a board model and assembly model.